pfisterjohannes1/Brainfuck-Goldbach/Readme.md

 - Unlimited cell size
 - Around 20 or more memory cells
-- Support for negative cell offsets (not used in current version)
+- Support for negative cell offsets

 The provided `interpret.py` interpreter satisfies these requirements.